Stop Judging Nonprofits Unfairly

 In his talk, the following stat is cited to show the result of nonprofits not being “allowed” to do what they need to do to grow.
 From 1970 to 2009, the number of nonprofits that crossed the $50 million annual revenue barrier was 144 versus 46,136 in the for-profit sector during the same time period.

 Social issues are massive in scale, but nonprofits often struggle to generate the growth needed to reach their ultimate goals.The fundraising restrictions or less-appealing salary options for new leadership coming out of business school, for example, can hinder their opportunity for real change in the way they operate, and more importantly, in their tackling of problems not addressed by the government.
-Transparency in the nonprofit world is important, and websites like CharityNavigator.com and GuideStar.com provide this.
+Transparency in the nonprofit world is important, and websites like CharityNavigator.org and GuideStar.org provide this.
 However, I agree with Dan—instead of evaluating nonprofits by what they spend, let’s evaluate them on the goals and achievements they accomplish.
 By doing so, we would be helping (no longer hindering) these organizations that play such a critical role in our society.